 Taxi

-• Licensed taxis in Naples have fixed-rate fares for tourist destinations, including the port : look for the official fare list posted in every licensed cab.
-Agree the fare before you get in or insist on the meter.
-Unofficial touts at the port gates will quote high prices; always use white licensed taxis or a pre-booked transfer.
-For Amalfi, private transfers are significantly easier than self-navigating the notoriously narrow coast road.
+• Licensed taxis in Naples have fixed-rate fares for tourist destinations: look for the official fare list posted in every licensed cab.
+Always agree the fare before you get in or insist on the meter.
+Important: unofficial touts near the port gates are common and will quote well above the official rate (sometimes €150+ to Pompeii).
+Always use white licensed taxis from the official rank or a pre-booked transfer.
+For the Amalfi Coast, a private transfer is significantly easier than navigating the narrow coast road yourself.

 Top Excursions